-Figure 6.3.4.5-2 shows neutron radiation spectra as measured by Fix et al (1981, Study 4) and by Roberson, Cummings, and Fix (1985) at the PFP 234-5Z Building "C" Line, Room B, selected gloveboxes, and the 2736-Z plutonium vault.
+Neutron radiation spectra measurements in Figure 6-11 are documented in Fix et al (1981, Study 4) and in Roberson, Cummings, and Fix (1985) at the PFP 234-5Z Building "C" Line, Room B, selected gloveboxes, and the 2736-Z plutonium vault.
 The 234-5Z locations are where plutonium nitrate was converted to plutonium fluoride, with the associated high neutron flux rates.
 This location provided the highest neutron flux rates at Hanford.
 The original data were depicted as dose equivalent rates; however, for simplicity of calculation, a 1-hour exposure was assumed to use dose equivalent.